FAQS (Frequently Asked Questions)

 Do I have to go to court if I file bankruptcy?

 With very few exceptions, every person who files for bankruptcy must attend at least one hearing.
-This is called the first meeting of creditors, or the 341(a) hearing.
-All creditors get notice of this hearing, can attend, and are allowed to ask you questions during the examination.
+In other words, the first meeting of creditors, or the 341(a) hearing.
+All creditors get notice of this hearing, can attend, and can ask you questions during the examination.

 Will a person lose everything in a bankruptcy?